collorg/halfORM/README.md

 - first_name: (text) PK
 - last_name:  (text) PK
 - birth_date: (date) PK
-FOREIGN KEY:
 ```
 The structure of the relation is displayed as retreived from the database at
 the time the ```halfORM``` command has been run.
 As the structure of your
-database evolve, you can rerun the script as indicated in the ```halftest/README.rst``` file.
+database evolve, you can rerun the ```halfORM``` script whithout any argument
+anywhere in the source of the package to keep in sync your modules.

 With a Relation object, you can use the following methods to manipulate the
 data in your database: